MarchRory/liushi-cli/README.md

 # liushi-cli
  As the number of projects grows, starting a new project each time requires too much foundational configuration, which seems cumbersome and unnecessary.
  Therefore, this CLI was developed.
 It comes with some commonly used project templates, each of which is pre-configured with the necessary libraries, making it ready to use.
  You only need to choose the one that suits your needs, then
 ```shell
 npm install
 ```
-and you can immediately embark on an exciting development journey.
+Finally, you can immediately embark on an exciting development journey.

 # install
 ```shell